MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

 1. On the **az140-21-hp1** page, select **Session hosts**.
 1. Wait until at least one session host is listed with the **Shutdown** status.

-   >**Note**: You might need to refresh the page to update the status of the session hosts.
+   > **Note**: You might need to refresh the page to update the status of the session hosts.

-   >**Note**: If all session hosts remain available, navigate back to the **az140-51-scaling-plan** page and reduce the value of the **Minimum percentage of hosts (%)** **Ramp down** setting.
+   > **Note**: If all session hosts remain available after 15 minutes, navigate back to the **az140-51-scaling-plan** page and reduce the value of the **Minimum percentage of hosts (%)** **Ramp down** setting.

-   >**Note**: Once the status of one or more session hosts changes, the autoscaling logs should be available in the Azure Storage account.
+   > **Note**: Once the status of one or more session hosts changes, the autoscaling logs should be available in the Azure Storage account.

 1. In the Azure portal, search and select **Storage accounts** and, on the **Storage accounts** page, select the entry representing the storage account created earlier in this exercise (which name starts with the **az140st51** prefix).
 1. On the storage account page, select **Containers**.
-1. In the list of containers, select **insights-logs-autoscale**.
+1. In the list of containers, select **insights-logs-autoscaleevaluationpooled**.
-1. On the **insights-logs-autoscale** page, navigate through the folder hierarchy until you reach the entry representing a JSON-formatted blob stored in the container.
+1. On the **insights-logs-autoscaleevaluationpooled** page, navigate through the folder hierarchy until you reach the entry representing a JSON-formatted blob stored in the container.
 1. Select the blob entry, select the ellipsis icon on the far right of the page, and, in the drop-down menu, select **Download**.
 1. On your lab computer, open the downloaded blob in a text editor of your choice and examine its content.
-You should be able to find there references to autoscaling events.
+You should be able to find  references to autoscaling events, and in this case, we can search for 'deallocated' to make this easier to identify.

    >**Note**: Here is a sample blob content that includes references to autoscaling events: